mariyatom/Tic-Tac-Toe-Game/README.md

 }
 ```

-Isn't it beautiful? ...Yes!
+Isn't it beautiful?
+Yes!
 That was not a trick question.
-But we're meant to be playing _Tic-Tac-Toe_ here, not saying hello so lets move on.
-Next we're going to look at keeping track of whose turn it is, and actually putting the Xs or Os into the cells.
+But we're meant to be playing _Tic-Tac-Toe_ here, not saying hello, so let's move on.
+Next we're going to look at keeping track of whose turn it is, and actually putting the X's or O's into the cells.

 ## Keeping track of the turns